 The annual cost of service accrual for the upcoming fiscal year for active employees.
-The normal cost should be viewed as the long term contribution rate.
+The required employee contributions are part of the Total Normal Cost.
+The remaining portion, called the employer normal cost, includes surcharges for applicable class 1 benefits and should be viewed as the long term employer contribution rate.